YevhenVovk1992/podoroznyky_site/README.md

 a map with the location of the headquarters.
 The web application has 2 languages - English and Ukrainian.
 Depending on the data that comes from the user's browser, the server determines the user's preferred language.
+Create sitemap xml file.
+To get it, follow the link `http://hostname/sitemap.xml` We created our own paginator for the site and integrated into the view.

 ## How to start project?